 (2) Confer with the student.

-(3) Enforce disciplinary measures or Arrange for referral services as appropriate.
-This may include referral to the student assistance team (SAT) Child Study Team (CST) or other student assistance programs.
+(3) Arrange for referral services as appropriate.
+This may include referral to the Child Study Team (CST) or other student assistance programs.

 (4) The required mailed notice shall include a warning that two unexcused absences from school in one month or five unexcused absences in a school year may result in a complaint filed with the Superior Court alleging the belief that the acts or omissions of the child are such that the child's family is a family with service needs.